Skip to main content

 2 – Transparency

-PSC will require its institutions to disclose to prospective and existing students as well as to the general public a wide range of information that can help those stakeholders understand and evaluate institutions’ designs and outcomes.
-Beyond federally required performance and financial data, PSC institutions will disclose the economic mobility outcomes of their students, helping consumers make more informed choices about their higher education investment.
+PSC will require that its institutions disclose to prospective and existing students as well as to the general public a wide range of information that can help those stakeholders understand and evaluate the institution’s designs and outcomes.
+Beyond federally required performance and financial data, PSC institutions will disclose the value-added earnings and absolute earnings of their students, helping consumers make more informed choices about their higher education investment.

 3 – Accountability

-PSC will hold institutions accountable for delivering strong student outcomes, particularly strong economic outcomes.
-PSC is committed to holding institutions accountable for student outcomes as a way to protect students who invest time and money in higher education and taxpayers who, via their state and federal governments, finance higher education.
+PSC is committed to holding institutions accountable for student outcomes as a way to protect students who invest time and money in higher education and taxpayers who help finance higher education.
+PSC has a particularly robust audit and ongoing monitoring process to track progress toward outcomes, and will take action with member institutions that fail to meet its brightline performance targets.

 4 – Innovation

-PSC anticipates that its institutions will often utilize innovative educational models in their search for strong student outcomes.
+PSC anticipates that its institutions will often utilize innovative educational models as they work toward strong student outcomes.
 Examples of such designs include high-dosage student tutoring and advising, designs that maximize flexibility for students in scheduling and pacing their course work, and designs that engage employers in the delivery and design of programs.

 More on the Postsecondary Commission’s process to become an accreditor can be found on the Frequently Asked Questions page.